tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 4. model

 For the python part ,you're requested to see the 'requirements.txt' file to know if you're up to date.
 To ensure you're up to date, run:
-> 'pip install -r requirements.txt'
+`$ pip install -r requirements.txt